 We hope you find the answer to "what is MRP?" here.
 If not, don’t hesitate to send your question over to email@example.com.
 We’d be happy to provide an answer.

 MRP, or to give it its full name, Multilevel Regression and Poststratification, is a form of advanced data science made popular by Professor Andrew Gelman.
-Professor Gelman first used it for election forecasts, while Latana is the first to use MRP for brand tracking.
+Professor Gelman first used it for election forecasts, while Latana used MRP for brand tracking.

 MRP creates a model and uses this model to generate estimates for responses in a survey.
-This model, when given a set of respondent characteristics, can produce an estimate for how that type of respondent would answer a survey question.
+This model, when given a set of respondent characteristics, can produce an estimate for how a certain respondent would answer a survey question.